eReuse/devicehub-django/README.md

 python manage.py migrate
 ```

-Also, we can add some dummy data into the database to play along:
+Also, we can add some sample data into the database to play along:

 ```bash
 python manage.py add_institution Pangea